-- 1. The agent cylinder is pressurized.
-Do not damage or perforate, keep away from flames, do not empty towards other persons. - 2.
-Do not store the cylinder or agent in temperature exceeding 49°C (120°F). - 3.
+- 1. The agent cylinder is pressurized do not damage or perforate, keep away from flames, do not empty towards other persons. - 2.
+Do not store the cylinder or agent in temperature exceeding 50°C (120°F). - 3.
 Keep away from children - 4.
 Do not use cylinder if damaged or rusted. - Avoid inhalation of the agent, or smoke or any toxic gas released during fire.
 Stay away from the fire zone after system discharge.
-Evacuate the fire immediately and ventilate before reentry. - 6.
-The agent is nontoxic, when used properly, but avoids contact with eyes, throat and nose or any other parts as agent may cause burning and irritation
+Evacuate the fire are immediately and ventilate before reentry. - The agent is nontoxic, when used properly, but avoids contact with eyes, throat, and nose and any other areas as agent may cause burning and irritation